 Log in to start or resume an order

 Annual.
 Good for fresh bouquets and everlasting arrangements.
-From the Greek keleos, ‘blazing,’ a reference to their brilliance.
+From the Greek keleos, ‘blazing,’ a reference to their blazing colors.
+Furry textures and unusual shapes also characterize the genus.
 Commonly appear in three groups, cristata (crested, fancifully known as brains), plumosa (plumed) and spicata (with spikes or pointed).
-All share blazing colors, furry textures and unusual shapes.
-Known as ji quan hua in China where both seeds and flowers are used for blood diseases, bleeding and urinary tract infections.

 Culture: From hot climates and at their best in hot dry weather.
 Should germinate within 10 days at 72–80°.

 Days in parentheses after a variety indicate days to first bloom.

 For the latest results of our germination tests, please see the germination page.